Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # Analyses #

-All the code used for plots and analysis is given in the repository.
+All the code used for plots and analysis is given in this repository.
 Below is a brief description of each script.

 **01 Wrangling specimen occurrence data.Rmd-** This script takes georeferenced data for Nile crcodiles and wrangles these for later analysis.